jsteele619/chess_scraping_project/README.md

 You can run this code to get user chess information from chess.com, and print out statistical graphs to visualize the user's data.

-> By running all cells in "chess_df_and_graphs.ipynb, you are prompted to input the username.
-Please make sure to make your own config.py file with the following format: login = ("username:password).
-After several moments, the relevant graphs save to graphs/{username}.
-The created dataframe saves to csv_files/{username}.csv. <br>

 The graphs show several points of analysis.
 I segment the chess games by win/draw/loss by time of day.
 There is a graph for rating progression over time, overlayed with time controls.
 I show time of day played, over time.
 And I show results by opening choices, both for white and black.

 ## Here are some graphs